Adriana-Camarotto/Adriana-Camarotto/README.md

 ## ✨ Hi, I’m @Adriana-Camarotto!👋😀

 - 🌱 Currentely studying a Bootcamp Front End Web developer.
-- 💖 I’m passioned for technology and committed to a career in the tech industry.
+- 💖 I’m passioned  about technology and committed to a career in the tech industry.
 - 📫 How to reach me linkedin.com/in/adriana-maziero-camarotto

 <div align="center">